machinekoder/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 Build a showcase demo with a M-HD-Camera and 2 finger gripper
 =============================================================

-This article will guide you in setting up a simple showcase demo with Pick-it and a UR that you can show at trade fairs.
+This article will guide you in setting up a simple showcase demo with Pickit and a UR that you can show at trade fairs.
-For this demo a Pick-it M-HD camera is used to detect cylindrical red parts in a bin.
+For this demo a Pickit M-HD camera is used to detect cylindrical red parts in a bin.
 The parts are picked from the bin with a UR5 robot and a 2 finger gripper.
 A video of the end result can be seen below.